cesar-rocha/MARN-5995/README.md

 # MARN-5995
-Material for Ocean Expedition class

-Example of geostrophic velocity estimation from CTD profiles of temperature and salinity.
+Material guest lecture on Ocean Expedition class: an example of geostrophic velocity estimation from CTD profiles of temperature and salinity.